PythWare/Aldnoah-Engine/README.md

 Detect and handle split-zlib streams (when Omega Force compresses chunks of sections across a file rather than compressing all of a single file's data as 1 blob) via structure checks.

 Repack subcontainers from a folder.
 If the folder contains .kvs chunks then it builds a KVS container otherwise it builds a signatureless subcontainer.
 It can also pull taildata from a chosen base file and append it to the output for mod manager compatibility.

+Eventually built in Editors for modding files, over 30+ editors tbh.

 # Types of mods that can be made